angular-schule/book-rating-ngrx/HOWTO.md

 <small>[docs](https://github.com/ngrx/platform/blob/master/docs/schematics/action.md)</small>

-Generate a `books` actions file, that contains an enum of action types, an example action class and an exported type union of action classes.
+Generate a `books` actions file, that contains an enumeration of action types, an example action class and an exported type union of action classes.

 ```sh